Books on Japan: Japanese History

 by Katsu Kokichi

 Anyone hoping to find Bushido or any other romantic idealizations of samurai life in this book will be sorely disappointed.
 Katsu Kokichi was born into a low-level samurai family in 1802.
 For lower-level samurai at this time, entering government service as a bureaucrat was just about the only way to make an income, the alternative being to take up a trade.
 Katsu chose neither of these paths, spending most of his life as a con-man, gangster, and itinerant second-hand sword trader.
 In the company of ruffians, thieves, beggars, gamblers, and other con men his life was spent brawling, drinking, and carousing in the Yoshiwara.
-The book is unusual in that autobiographies in Japan were very rare, only a handful of famous scholars having written any.
+This book is unusual in that autobiographies in Japan were very rare, only a handful of famous scholars having written any.
 Katsu was by no stretch of the imagination a scholar, being illiterate until his twenties, and it seems the purpose of his autobiography was to serve as a warning to his descendants not to follow his example.
 The translator has kept his colloquial style, and the book reads almost as a novel sometimes.
 Anyone wanting to know about daily life among the lower classes of 19th century Edo will enjoy this book.

 Kwaidan: Stories & Studies of Strange Things